castep-docs/castep-docs/docs/documentation/Pseudopotentials/reading_headers.md

 From the pseudopotential definition we see there is one beta projector for l=0 (s) and the local potential is set to be l=1 (p).
 For norm-consering potentials it is common to only need one projector per angular momentum chanel, and for one of the occupied chanels to be represented by the local potential.

-There is no charge augmention (this is only needed for ultrasofts) however, a non-co-linear core correction is used.
+There is no charge augmention (this is only needed for ultrasofts) however, a non-linear core correction is used.

 ## Uranium - J-dependant